dpaluy/awesome-rails/README.md

 * [Mercury Editor 2](https://github.com/jejacks0n/mercury/tree/mercury2) - full featured HTML5 editor
 * [Froala jQuery WYSIWYG](https://github.com/froala/wysiwyg-rails) - (**Comercial**) provides the Froala WYSIWYG HTML Editor javascript and stylesheets as a Rails engine for use with the asset pipeline
 * [Sir Trevor](https://github.com/madebymany/sir-trevor-rails) - Medium like editor

+## Background Job

+* [Sidekiq Statistics](https://github.com/davydovanton/sidekiq-statistic) - Improved display of statistics for your sidekiq workers and jobs.

 # Resources
 Various resources, such as books, websites and articles, for improving your Rails development skills and knowledge.